There's good Covid-19 news, including a third vaccine's approval. But don't ease up on safety measures, Fauci warns | NewsChannel 3-12

 The FDA’s emergency use authorization for the Johnson & Johnson vaccine is currently for use in adults 18 and older.

-The Pfizer-BioNTech vaccine has been authorized for people ages 16 and over, and the Moderna Covid-19 vaccine has been authorized for people ages 18 and over.
+The Pfizer/BioNTech vaccine has been authorized for people 16 and older, and the Moderna Covid-19 vaccine has been authorized for people 18 and older.

 Both Moderna and Pfizer have started enrolling children in Covid-19 vaccine trials.